arwang21/FBLA/README.md

 * Pair job-specific tabs with corresponding form to streamline application
 * Provide member testimonials on frequent flyer page

+## Compatibility
+Site is completely functional on Chrome, Internet Explorer, and Firefox.

 ## Status
 Project is: _complete_